 Problem Computer doesn't display information or boot after Matrox card is installed Cause Your Matrox card may not be properly installed.
 Solution Make sure your Matrox card is properly installed.
 Specifically, make sure the card is firmly inserted in its expansion slot and that all connections to it are firmly in place.
 For more information, see "Hardware installation", page 2.
 Cause There may be an unsupported graphics adapter in your computer.
-(For Matrox multi-display mode in Windows NT, all graphics cards in your computer must be Matrox cards supported by the display driver.)
 Solution If an unsupported graphics card is plugged into an expansion slot, remove it.
 Solution If a graphics adapter is built into your computer motherboard, your system may not have automatically disabled it when you inserted your Matrox card.
 Check your system manual for instructions on how to disable your computer's built-in graphics adapter.

 Cause Your computer BIOS (Basic Input/Output System) may not be up to date.
 For more information on your computer BIOS, see your system manual.

 Solution Reinstall your previous graphics card and, if possible, update your computer BIOS.
 This can usually be done with software from the manufacturer of your computer.
 Contact your system vendor or manufacturer to get a BIOS update for your computer.

 To get the correct BIOS update, you may need to know the serial number your computer displays when it restarts.
 (This number is usually in the lower-left corner of the display.)